Klayre/jt_python_api/README.md

 ## What you can find here
 - A copy of the Looker API 3.0 SDK
-- A sample config.yml file for collecting API Tokens/Secrets
 - Sample files of various tasks using the API

 ## Relevant Articles